nationalparkservice/symbol-library/README.md

 ## New symbols

 Add requests for new symbols as an [issue](https://github.com/nationalparkservice/npmap-symbol-library/issues/new).
 Newly developed symbols will be bundled into periodic releases.
+A more detailed release checklist can be found [here]().

 ## Versioning